tje3d/websockhop/README.md

 ----------

 Formatters are a way to handle the data being sent and received.
 They convert the messages into usable data formats for your application.
-They may also be used for request tracking and ping handling.
+They may also be used for request tracking.
 See the following sections and formatters.js in the source for more details.

 If no formatter is specified, then StringFormatter is automatically constructed and used.